Burgandy Goddard, BA in Workplace Leadership

 Why did you choose to study at Tiffin University?

-After much research, I choose Tiffin University because of the ease of online only classes, the seven-week course terms opposed to full semester length and that it is a private University.
+After much research, I chose Tiffin University because of the ease of online only classes, the seven-week course terms opposed to full semester length and that it is a private University.

 What has been your experience with the program so far?